Risk, Symptoms, and Effects

 Hand-arm vibration (HAVS) happens with the regular use and operation of hand-held power tools and machines, such as concrete breakers, sanders, grinders, disc cutters, hammer drills, chainsaws, hedge trimmers, and powered mowers.
-Exposure risks damage to nerves, blood vessels and joints of the hand, wrist and arm, and while exposure to HAVS is preventable and controllable, the damage, if it occurs, is permanent.
+Exposure risks damage to nerves, blood vessels, joints of the hand and wrist and arm.
+While exposure to HAVS is preventable and controllable, the damage, if it occurs, is permanent.

-Exposure to high noise levels can potentially be harmful, and in particular can permanently damage hearing and cause irreversible hearing loss.
-According to the UK’s HSE, 17,000 people in the UK suffer deafness, tinnitus (ringing in the ears - which can seriously disturb sleep) or other ear conditions directly because of excessive noise at work.
-Permanent hearing damage can arise in work which involves sudden, extremely loud or explosive noises, for example, from guns or cartridge-operated machines.
+Exposure to high noise levels can potentially be harmful, and in particular, can permanently damage hearing and cause irreversible hearing loss.
+According to the UK’s HSE, 17,000 people in the UK suffer from deafness, tinnitus (ringing in the ears - which can seriously disturb sleep), or other ear conditions directly because of excessive noise at work.
+Permanent hearing damage can arise in work that involves sudden, extremely loud, or explosive noises.
+For example, from guns or cartridge-operated machines.
 Hearing loss is gradual and is caused by prolonged exposure to noise.
 Even something as small as experiencing temporary deafness after leaving a noisy place should not be ignored.

 Vibration and Noise in the workplace are risks that can be effectively managed and controlled, and employers must consider whether there are alternate methods or machines available to reduce or eliminate exposure to vibrations and/or noise.

 The Control of Vibration at Work Regulations 2005 was introduced to protect workers from the risk to health from vibration, stating the value (“exposure limit value”) of HAVS exposure that should not be exceeded (5.0 m/s2 A(8)), as well as stating a value (“exposure action value”) at which employers should introduce technical and organisational measures to reduce exposure(2.5 m/s2 A(8).)